NexaAI/nexa-sdk-examples/android/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](https://github.com/NexaAI/nexa-sdk/blob/main/LICENSE) file for details.

 ## Contributing